 Prevention magazine ran articles like “Coexisting with Fat” in 1985, and “Five Ways to Cut the Fat” in 1987.
-The message here was that fat, any fat, was bad.
+The message here was that any fat was bad.

 Many popular books and diets, too, that fervently hyped very low-fat diets.
-One of the best-known was developed by Dr. Dean Ornish—it became known as the Ornish diet—who suggested a very low-fat diet to help not only with weight, but to prevent or even reverse heart disease.
+One of the best-known was developed by Dr. Dean Ornish—known as the Ornish diet—who suggested a very low-fat diet to help not only with weight but to prevent or even reverse heart disease.

-The press ate that up, so to speak, even though his breakthrough study in support of this idea involved only 37 patients.
+The press ate that up, even though his breakthrough study in support of this idea involved only 37 patients.
 In Dr. Ornish’s defense, he had also stressed important lifestyle and exercise changes, and more recent editions of his popular diet books have moderated and refined his anti-fat stance.

 Learn more about how to think like a skeptic when reading news in any medium

-There are three main components of any food that make up its energy content, or the number of calories per serving: carbohydrates, proteins, and fats.
+Three main components of any food make up its energy content, or the number of calories per serving: carbohydrates, proteins, and fats.

 Carbs include simple sugars and starches, and they provide about 4 kcal per gram of food consumed.
 The energy content of protein is about the same, 4 kcal per gram.
 Fats, when broken down by the body, provide over twice the energy, 9 kcal per gram.

-So if you’re trying to eat foods that give fewer calories per bite, it makes sense to decrease your consumption of high-caloric density fat.
-You can do this by eating foods naturally low in fat, like fruits and vegetables and whole grains.
+If you’re trying to eat foods that give fewer calories per bite, it makes sense to decrease your consumption of high-caloric density fat.
+This can do this by eating foods naturally low in fat, like fruits, vegetables, and whole grains.

-And, guess what, that’s still a good idea.
-But what many people did, especially starting in the 1980s, was to shift their consumption of foods to those made with less fat, and, therefore, more people added carbohydrates.
+It’s still a good idea, but what many people did, especially starting in the 1980s, was to shift their consumption of foods to those made with less fat, and, therefore, more people added carbohydrates.

-By carbohydrates, we mean sugar, and especially a form of inexpensive sugar called high fructose corn syrup.
+By carbohydrates, we mean sugar, and it came in a form of inexpensive sugar called high fructose corn syrup.

-Well, that didn’t work, in part because our consumption of fat really didn’t decrease much.
+This didn’t work in part because our consumption of fat didn’t decrease.
 From 1970 to 2000, the average daily intake of calories from fat decreased by only 46.
 Not 46 percent, but by 46 net calories per day, which is close to negligible.

 At the same time, the daily consumption of carbohydrate calories increased by 240.
-And of course, rates of obesity only continued to increase.
+Rates of obesity only continued to increase.

 There’s even a name for this phenomenon: The Snackwell Effect, named after a popular line of cookies and treats introduced in 1992 by Nabisco.

-More calories means more weight gain, and that’s exactly what happened.
-Snackwells flew off the shelves, and people got fatter.
+More calories mean more weight gain, and that’s exactly what happened.
+Snackwells flew off the shelves and people got fatter.